 White collar crimes and money schemes – such as pyramid or Ponzi schemes, which are marketed as low-risk, high-return investments but are in actuality completely unsustainable, functioning entirely by using money brought in from new investors to provide the yields promised to older investors

 These examples of fraud are common, and it is possible for any individual, no matter how vigilant, to fall prey to them.
 If you have lost money as a result of financial fraud, our qualified attorneys can help you to recover your assets.

 The practices and methods used to commit fraud have become increasingly varied and sophisticated.
 A convincing proposition or enticing opportunity can conceal fraudulent intentions from even the most skeptical of individuals.
 If you have suffered financial loss as a result of fraud, Slaughter Law, PLLC, can help.
-Set up a free, confidential consultation with a practiced lawyer by contacting the firm online or by calling their Wilmington office at 910-218-1827.
+Set up a free, confidential consultation with a practiced lawyer by emailing us or calling their Wilmington office at 910-763-1109.